Fine tuning SMLs

 Metriclink image 66

-We are going to create a function to obtain the metric, which in this case is going to be the accuracy
+Let's create a function to get the metric, which in this case will be the accuracy

 def predicted_labels(logits):